 Facelift procedures usually begin with incisions in front of and behind the ears.
 Sometimes the incision can be limited to the front of the ears only.
 If the neck is to be addressed, a small incision is made in a hidden area below the chin.
 Once the incisions are made, the skin is elevated (called undermining) in order to expose the deeper layers of the face.
 The muscles are then tightened to lift the skin.
 Liposuction of the neck and jowls may also be performed.
 Skin is redraped over the uplifted contours and the excess skin is precisely trimmed away.
 Sutures are used to close the incisions without tension.
 A small drainage tube is sometimes used for the first few days.
 A facial elastic dressing is placed at the conclusion of the procedure.
 The result can reverse the effects of gravity and aging to restore a more youthful contour to the face.

 Dr. Miles has successfully performed hundreds of office-based facial cosmetic surgery procedures under local anesthesia, achieving excellent results and satisfied patients.
 These procedures include facelifts, upper and lower eyelid surgery, neck contouring, liposuction, and brow lifts.
-In the appropriate surgical candidate, this is a great alternative to traditional facial rejuvenation procedures routinely performed in the hospital setting.
-These procedures can usually achieve excellent results without undergoing general anesthesia and higher associated costs.
-The recovery period is usually quicker as well.
+However, his currently preferred method of anesthesia for facelifts, brow lift, and lower blepharoplasty is monitored anesthesia care (MAC).
+This technique involves IV sedation to make patients comfortable during the procedure.
+There are generally no breathing tubes necessary.
+The patient is breathing on their own with close monitoring by an anesthetist during the procedure.
+Patients wake up very quickly and recover for a short period of time before being discharged home.
+Common aftereffects of anesthesia, such as nausea, are rarely seen.
 If you are contemplating having a traditional facelift or other facial plastic surgery procedure, we encourage you to make an appointment to see if you are a good candidate for these types of procedures which have gained national media attention.

 Most patients requesting evaluation for facelift are looking for ways to refresh and rejuvenate their appearance.
 Both men and women can achieve excellent results.
 Patients who are concerned about sagging or loose skin in the face or neck, jowling, deep creases along the nose extending to the corners of the mouth, or fatty deposits in the neck that cause a double chin may be good candidates for the procedure.
 During the pre-operative consultation, Dr. Miles will take a thorough medical history and perform a physical examination.
 He will focus on specific patient concerns.
 During the physical examination, facial bone structure, skin thickness and elasticity, and the extent of facial wrinkles and loose skin will be assessed.
 This information will be used to formulate a highly individualized surgical plan to help meet each patient’s goals.
 Dr. Miles will explain the technique that he feels will offer the best results and the lowest risk.